geco-bern/rsofun/README.md

 # rsofun

-Provides a wrapper for the SOFUN model implemented in Fortran.
-Shared memory (calling Fortran functions from within R) increases speed and facilitates use and installation.
+Provides a modelling framework that implements the P-model for leaf-level acclimation of photosynthesis for site-scale simulations, with SPLASH used for simulating the soil water balance (see also [Stocker et al., 2019 GMDD](https://www.geosci-model-dev-discuss.net/gmd-2019-200/)).
 The package provides the following functionalities:

 - Calibrating model parameters
 - Running the model and getting outputs directly back into R ("tidy" data)
 - Evaluating outputs (benchmarking)

-So far, rsofun implements the P-model ([Stocker et al., 2019 GMDD](https://www.geosci-model-dev-discuss.net/gmd-2019-200/)) and was used for simulations presented in [Stocker et al., 2019 GMDD](https://www.geosci-model-dev-discuss.net/gmd-2019-200/).
-Input data, used as model forcing, is collected using the [ingestr](https://stineb.github.io/ingestr/) package.
+Model forcing and calibration data is collected using the [ingestr](https://stineb.github.io/ingestr/) package.
+See [here](https://rpubs.com/stineb/rsofun) for an example.

 Parallelisation for a large number of site-level simulations is provided using the *multidplyr* R package.
 Calibration uses the *GenSA* R package.

+The P-model is implemented in different repositories for different purposes:

+- **rsofun** (this package): Is for site-scale simulations (large ensemble of sites can be run in parallelised mode), forced by time series of meteorological data.
+Acclimation of photosynthesis is assumed at a user-defined time scale.
+I.e., the P-model optimality criterion (Wang et al., 2017; Prentice et al., 2014) is solved daily with "damped" daily variations in the forcing data (similar to a running mean).
+All model code is implemented in Fortran.
+- [**rpmodel**](https://stineb.github.io/rpmodel/): Implements the same equation as rsofun (all native R), but solves the optimality criterion for each time step independently (instantaneous acclimation).
+This can be used for hypothesis generation, exploration, and illustrations.
+Transient simulations of acclimation and GPP should be done using rsofun.
+- [**SOFUN**](https://stineb.github.io/sofun/): This is for P-model simulations on a (global) spatial grid and is purely in Fortran.
+Forcing data is read from NetCDF files and outputs are written to NetCDF files.

 ## Installation